dkarthe/webjeda-blog/_posts/2016-01-30-how-to-fetch-first-image-from-jekyll-post.md

 <img alt="fetch images from Jekyll post" title="grab images from Jekyll post" itemprop="thumbnailUrl" src="/images/how-to-fetch-images-from-jekyll-post.jpg">

-If you observe the screenshot below, I have used a card-style container to fit everything  in.
+If you observe the screenshot below, I have used a card-style container to fit in everything.
 It looks better with proper shadow.
-My idex page grabs the first image from my post and shows it in the list.
-The best part is that, images are grabbed automatically from every post of my Jekyll blog.
+Now my idex page grabs the first image from my post and shows it in the list along with its title.
+The best part is that, the images are grabbed automatically from every post of my Jekyll blog.

 ![How to fetch image from jekyll](/images/how-to-grab-image-from-jekyll-post.jpg)

 ##Why fetch image from Jekyll post?
 I always wanted to have a homepage with images representing certain post.
 Just like WordPress blog page.
 This seemed almost impossible in Jekyll.
 But I had hope.

 Finally I stumbled across a [stackoverflow answer](http://stackoverflow.com/questions/25463865/in-jekyll-how-do-i-grab-a-posts-first-image){:rel='nofollow'}{:target="_blank"} that helped me achieve this.
-Now my post index includes a tiny images fetched from particular blog post.
+Now my post index includes tiny images fetched from particular blog post.
 So here is how I made this possible.

 ## How to grab the first image?